ucsf-ferguson-lab/syndRomics/README.md

 # The syndRomics package

-In this document we will see examples of using the **syndRomics** package for helping in the process of disease patterns analysis by means of principal components.
+We will see examples of using the **syndRomics** package for helping in the process of disease patterns analysis by means of principal components.
 The package implements functions for component visualization, interpretation and stability analysis.
 For details on the analysis, please see the manuscript:

     Abel Torres-Espin, Austin Chou, J. Russell Huie, Nikos Kyritsis, Pavan Upadhyayula, and Adam R. Ferguson.
 Reproducible analysis of disease space via principal components: a brief tutorial and R package (syndRomics).
 Under review

 The goal of the analysis is to understand complex disease states or patterns as common factors (syndromes) that can be quantified from measured variables through the use of computational and analytic approaches (Ferguson et al., 2011, Torres-Espin et al., 2020).
 In particular, principal component analysis (PCA) and related multivariate statistics has been used as primary toolkit for extracting disease patterns.
 The **syndRomics** package contain utility functions for aiding in the process of component interpretation, visualization and stability analysis by means of the principal component.

 Here you will find the basics of the package.
-There is more than what is shown in this vignette, so we encourage you to explore further.
+There is more, so we encourage you to explore further.

 # Setting up